aidswidjaja/fugai/README.md

-# Fugai
+# Fugai – an open source alternative to Steam Overlay, Discord Overlay and TeamSpeak (Overwolf) Overlay
 ## Cross-platform and open-source overlay for rapid communication and information with minimal performance impact for macOS and Windows and _maybe_ Linux.

 - Get rapid access to utilities and interfaces without impacting your computer's performance
 - Customise Fugai's window positioning, background, and settings to your own liking
-- Get access to Steam, Chrome, Teamspeak and Discord without breaking your game
+- Get access to Steam, Chrome, Teamspeak and Discord without Alt-Tabbing out of your game
 - EULA friendly - no hacks involved
 - Available for macOS, Windows, and Linux window managers that support compositing
 - Designed for single-monitor setups but works on multi-monitor setups too
-- Free and open-source - modify the software and contribute code on [GitHub](https://github.com/nettomo/overlay)
+- Free and open-source - fork/modify the software and contribute code on [GitHub](https://github.com/nettomo/overlay)

+***

 ## Design Principles